 The Nova Scotia Liquor Corporation is the only authorized retailer of recreational cannabis in Nova Scotia.
 Cannabis can be purchased by adults 19 or over at designated NSLC stores or online.
 For more information, visit the Nova Scotia Liquor Corporation.

 While edibles can be produced at home for personal use, it remains illegal under federal law to sell edibles, including at restaurants and markets.

 Federal regulations for the legal sale and production of edible cannabis, extracts and topicals came into effect on October 17, 2019.
 Consumers should expect to see products on NSLC shelves beginning no earlier than mid-December 2019 due to Health Canada’s review process.

 Keep it closed and out of reach in your car

 The rules for transporting cannabis in a vehicle are the same as alcohol.
 Cannabis must be in a closed, sealed package and out of reach from anyone in the vehicle.
 You can be fined up to $2,000 for improper storage.

-Cannabis legalization does not affect the way medical patients access cannabis.
+The legalization of recreational cannabis has not changed the way medical patients access cannabis.

 If you’ve been authorized by your health care practitioner and Health Canada to access cannabis for medical purposes, you can still buy it from licenced producers, grow your own for medical use, or designate someone to grow it for you.
 Health Canada will continue to regulate medical cannabis.